Please scroll down to find out more about some of the projects I am working on:

 Incontinence, which is the involuntary loss of urine or faeces, significantly impacts upon the quality of life of people who experience the condition and those who care for them.
 Knowledge of incontinence is rare in many low- and middle-income countries, and therefore support for individuals with the condition is often lacking.
 Incontinence affects people of all genders at any stage of life, such as childhood, adolescence, pregnancy, the perimenopause and into old age.
 Incontinence can impact people’s physical and mental health, hygiene, and needs for practical and accessible WASH infrastructure.

 I recently supported a project led by Oxfam GB and HelpAge International on ‘Improving the lives of older people – Understanding barriers to inclusion of older people with incontinence in humanitarian WASH programming‘, in Malawi and Ethiopia.
 I supported the team to gain ethical approval from institutions in Malawi and Ethiopia, and was involved in conducting remote fieldwork between August and September 2021 in humanitarian settings in both countries, bringing new learnings around working with colleagues across the world to collect data without travelling during COVID-19.
-A journal paper on the experiences of doing this fieldwork is currently under review.
+A journal paper on the experiences of doing this fieldwork remotely was published in Area in 2022 .
 I also participated in a reflection workshop in the UK in January 2022.
 I have been involved in the writing of various publications on incontinence in WASH.
 As part of a multidisciplinary team, I have contributed to Guidance on supporting people with incontinence in humanitarian and low- and middle-income contexts, and a Frontiers of Sanitation published through the Sanitation Learning Hub, compiling case studies of why addressing the needs of people with incontinence is important, and highlighting effective methodologies to work with people with incontinence in order to meet their needs.